ccarabine/junior-dev-talent/README.md

 Users can add skills by clicking on the add skill button to the right of each skill, the user can edit or delete a skill by clicking on the relevant skill

-**Add skill**
-( accessed from the My profile page )
-- *Logged in user - owner of the profile*

-    - Name is required
-    - There is a back button for users to go back to the My profile page
-    - Success message displayed “Skill was added successfully ” when the user submits"

-**Edit Skill**
-( accessed from the My profile page )
-- *Logged in user - owner of the profile*

-    - Existing details will be displayed
-    - There is a back button for users to go back to the profile page
-    - Success message displayed “Skill was updated successfully" when the user submits"

-**Delete Skill**
-( accessed from the My profile page )
-- *Logged in user - owner of the profile*

-    - Confirm button if user would like to delete the skill
-    - There is a cancel button for users to go back to the skill
-    - Success message displayed “Skill was deleted successfully" when the user submits"

 **Edit Profile**
 ( accessed from the My profile page )